Altar Linen

 Teas and Coffee after 10am Mass

-A rota of volunteers serve tea, coffee and biscuits after I0:00am Mass on Sundays.
+Volunteers serve tea, coffee and biscuits after I0am Mass on Sundays on a rota basis.
 It is an opportunity to make new friends and meet people in our parish family and for the children to play together.
-Money raised through donations for tea and coffee goes to support the work of Mary’s Meals and other charities that we support.
-If you have ideas of how you would like to use the opportunity, e.g. to hold a bake sale, please come along and let us know.
+Money raised through donations for tea and coffee goes to support the work of Mary’s Meals and other charities.
+If you have ideas of how you would like to use the opportunity, eg to hold a bake sale, do let us know.
 If you are new to the parish please come along – we would be very pleased to meet you.
+And we are always looking for new volunteers for our ‘HospitaliTEA’ team, so do call if you’re interested.

 Contact: Rachel McKay 07724 749217